Mountains Of Travel Photos

 8. Los 14 Ochomiles de Juanito Oiarzabal

 by Kiko Betelu.
+Published 1999.
 Text in Spanish.
 Spaniard Juanito Oiarzabal became the sixth mountaineer to summit all 14 8000m peaks when he reached the summit of Annapurna on April 29, 1999.
 This book reviews each of his 14 ascents with text, photos, and route maps.
 There are 65 colour photos and 42 b/w photos.
-With his ascent of Makalu in May 2008, Juanito holds the record for the most ascents of 8000m peaks with 22.
+With his ascent of Annapurna on April 27, 2010, Juanito holds the record for the most ascents of 8000m peaks with 24.

 Oiarzabal's ascent of Manaslu via the Northeast Face on October 8, 1997 is detailed in a 7-page chapter with 6 colour photos and 1 b/w photo.